 Deer Stalking Qualifications

-UK Deer Stalking Qualifications (DSQ) exists to ensure that high standards of effective and humane deer management are maintained amongst professional and recreational deer stalkers.
+Deer Stalking Qualifications (DSQ) exists in the UK to ensure that high standards of effective and humane deer management are maintained amongst professional and recreational deer stalkers in Scotland, England & Wales.

-The course is available throughout the UK and the syllabus has been externally approved by the UK’s two leading land-based awarding bodies UKRS & LANTRA.
-LANTRA is regulated by the British Standards Institute and Ofqual.
+The PDS1 Deer Stalking Certificate has been externally 'Accredited' by the the UK's leading, land-based awarding bodies LANTRA & UK Rural Skills.
+LANTRA is an awarding body that is regulated by the British Standards Institute and Ofqual.

-The practical element of the course, which requires that candidates be able to demonstrate that they can handle a rifle safely and shoot consistently and accurately, is then carried out via series of ‘PDS1 Approved Verifiers’ around the UK.
+The practical element of the course, which requires that candidates demonstrate that they can handle a rifle safely and shoot consistently and accurately, is then assessed in the field via a series of ‘PDS1 Approved Verifiers’ around the UK.

 If you'd like to apply to become an 'Approved Verifier (AV) for the PDS1 follow this link: pds1-approved-verifier-course